liewteh/challenge-london-mini-guide/challenge-chat-server/README.md

 All message content should be passed as JSON.

 Your routes should match the patterns established in class (RESTful).
 See the later spoiler section "Correct Routes" if you need the answer.

-You will need to use the app postman to test deleting a message.
+You can use [this chat tester client](https://cyf-chat-tester.netlify.com/) to test your routes.

 ### Data model